jeremyButtler/bioTools/README.md

     - trims soft masking off reads in sam file
     - filtsam can do this with `-trim` and has filtering options
-- programs with no good reason:
-  - rmBlocks (freezeTB):
-    - is a pre-processor to merge block entries and then remove the block markers
-    - here because I wanted line breaks in tcltk commands and then just I decided to quickly make a main function for it
-  - addLineEnd (freezeTB in rmBlocksSrc):
-    - escapes strings (`"` to `\"`), padds file lines to 55 characters, and adds a `\n\` to the end of each line
-    - again here becuase of embeding tcltk script in C

 # genLib and genAln